mozilla-l10n/documentation/src/products/firefox_desktop/adding_nightly.md

 $ hg pull -u
 $ hg up central
 ```

+File a bug using [this template](https://mzl.la/3QcddVk), replacing the locale name and code placeholders, and update the link in the GitHub tracking issue.

 The first file to modify is `browser/locales/all-locales`, open it with your text editor of choice (in this example, Visual Studio Code).